Updated on December 23, 2021

 These 11 methods represent the only recognized methods of creating an easement on the land of another.
 In upcoming blog posts, I discuss each method of creation and how they may affect the relative duties of the servient and dominant tenement – each method of creation involves unique issues related its use and the relative duties of the servient and dominant tenements.

 Schorr Law has experience analyzing easement issues related to all types of easements.
-If your’re you looking for a Los Angeles based real estate attorneys?
-Schorr Law has the top rated property easement dispute attorney in California.
-To schedule a consultation please call (310) 954-1877 or email us at firstname.lastname@example.org.
-Our Contact Form is also available for you to send us a message.
+If you’re looking for a Los Angeles based real estate attorney, look no further.
+Schorr Law has some of the top rated easement dispute attorneys in California.
+To schedule a consultation please call (310) 954-1877 or email us at [email protected] Our Contact Form is also available for you to send us a message.